learn more

 Output: QZ 2016/10

-<p>When choosing a coordinate measuring machine with computed tomography sensors, the resolution required for the measuring task must be taken into account.
-The interaction of detector, X-ray source and position of the workpiece is decisive.
-If the device components are coordinated, micro-features can also be measured on thick-walled workpieces made of dense materials.</p>
+<p>When selecting a coordinate measuring machine with computed tomography sensors, the resolution required for the measuring task must be taken into account.
+The interaction between the detector, the X-ray source and the position of the workpiece is crucial.
+If the device components are harmonised with each other, micro-features can also be measured on thick-walled workpieces made of dense materials.</p>

 File size: 1.97 MB